Krishna/krishna.github.io/posts/swift-concurrency-and-cryosleep.md

 In this post, we'll focus on what changes while you're in cryosleep: how the state you left behind can mutate, and why the assumptions you made before closing your eyes may be dangerously wrong when you open them again.

-After a suspension point (an `await` call) async function should "recheck their surroundings" as it were.
+After a suspension point (an `await` call), an async function should "recheck its surroundings" as it were.
 Don’t assume that values, invariants, or even actors are in the same state you left them:

-- Don’t rely on assumptions across awaits
+- don’t rely on assumptions across awaits
-- Recheck important conditions after suspension
+- recheck important conditions after suspension
-- Keep critical sections atomic
+- keep critical sections atomic

 Treat every `await` like being in cryosleep or time travel.
-When you wake up, ask the equivalents of “what time is it?", "where am I?", "what's happened?", "do I still have my stuff?" and "has anyone messed with my stuff?".
+When you wake up, ask the equivalents of:

+- what time is it?
+- where am I?
+- what's happened?
+- do I still have my stuff?
+- has anyone messed with my stuff?

 ## Code Example: Not Checking Assumptions